nicholasdille/dille.name/_posts/2022/2022-10-06-webinar-gitlab-ops-in-fall.md

 ---
-title: 'Webinar about operating #GitLab - Fall 2022 (German)'
+title: "Webinar about operating #GitLab - Fall 2022 (German)"
 date: 2022-10-06T21:00:00+01:00
 author: Nicholas Dille
 layout: post
 permalink: /blog/2022/10/06/webinar-about-operating-gitlab/
 categories:
 - Haufe-Lexware
 tags:
 - Docker
 - Container
 - Slides
 - Slide Deck
 - GitLab
+- Event
+- Webinar
 ---
 Part of my daily work is operating a GitLab instance for our development teams.
 Based on this experience I held the fall 2022 edition of a webinar for [heise](https://events.heise.de/) to share my knowledge.